-Applications for the Resident Research Award must be submitted using the online form, which opens on April 1.
-The deadline for submissions is no later than 11:59 PM PST on June 1.
+Applications for the Resident Research Award must be submitted using the online form.
+There are two submission periods: April 1 - June 1 and October 1 - December 1.
+The deadline for submissions is no later than 11:59 PM PST on June 1 and December 1, respectively.
 Late submissions will not be accepted.
-Applications are reviewed by an external Scientific Review Committee, and final funding decisions are made by the Osteo Science Foundation Board of Directors.
+Applications are reviewed by an external Scientific and Clinical Review Committee, and final funding decisions are made by the Osteo Science Foundation Board of Directors

 Clinically relevant topics should be addressed and the results submitted to international peer-reviewed journals.

 Osteo Science Foundation ensures strict confidentiality of all applications and applying research teams, as well as the results of the review process among the reviewers and the Foundation.